ID: MRFR/SEM/1955-CR | February 2020 | Region: Global | 103 pages

 North America accounts for the leading share in the global smart city market.
 The region emphasizes on the conservation of the environment and low energy consumption, which helps the market proliferate.
 Besides, high-end infrastructure development to enhance the network connectivity and implementation of the internet of things are the major factors impacting the market growth positively.

 The US dominates the regional market, followed by Canada, due to the presence of many notable technology providers and equipment manufacturers.
 Also, the availability of highly advanced technologies is a key driving force behind the regional market's flourishing growth.
-Augmenting demand for safety and comfort features boost the market growth in this region.
+Augmenting demand for safety and comfort features boost the smart city market growth in this region.

 Countries such as U.K, Germany, Norway, and France account for leading shares in the regional market due to the presence of several notable industry players such as Ericsson, Schneider Electric, Siemens, and others.
 Furthermore, various business initiatives between major European countries such as Germany & Sweden and other countries from developing regions such as India & Qatar have grown significantly, supported by smart city projects, fintech, and other digital technologies.